Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Bile acid sequestrants are another type of cholesterol-lowering medication.
 They work by binding to bile acids in the intestines, which prevents them from being reabsorbed into the bloodstream.
 This reduces the amount of cholesterol in the blood.
 Common side effects of bile acid sequestrants include abdominal pain, bloating, nausea, and diarrhea.
 Serious side effects are rare but can include liver toxicity and gallstones.

-Read More: What Drugs Can You Smoke?
+Read More: Can You Ship Prescription Drugs?

 Niacin